 Medical/personal information is defined to include the student-athletes or patient's name, treatment(s), injury diagnosis or other health conditions, and any academic or personal information gained during association through the Liberty University Athletic Department or any other affiliated clinical site.
-Revealing any portion or part of a student-athlete's or patient's health record, revealing or discussing any material pertaining to the student-athlete whether medical or personal, will be construed a breach of confidentiality.
+Revealing any portion or part of a patient's health record, revealing or discussing any material pertaining to the student-athlete (patient) whether medical or personal, will be construed a breach of confidentiality.